 What is the most played Xbox One game?
 The most played Xbox One game is constantly changing but currently battle royale Apex Legends is extremely popular, as is open world adventure Red Dead Redemption 2 and sandbox Minecraft.

 Which Xbox is best?
-The next-generation of Xbox is right around the corner, but if you don't mind sticking with the current generation then your main options are the Xbox One S and the Xbox One X. We've put together a handy Xbox One X vs Xbox One S guide to help you decide which is best for you.
+The next-generation of Xbox, in the form of Xbox Project Scarlett, is right around the corner, but if you don't mind sticking with the current generation then your main options are the Xbox One S, Xbox One S All-Digital Edition and the Xbox One X. We've put together a handy Xbox One X vs Xbox One S guide to help you decide which is best for you.

 Is Xbox better than PlayStation?
 Good question.
 And it depends what your habits are and what you're looking for from a console.
 We've put the two consoles head-to-head in our PS4 vs Xbox One: which console is best comparison, where we cover everything you'd need to know about each console – though you can also see if our round-up of best PS4 games tempt you over the Xbox One titles below.